PRESERVING YOUR PROPERTY

 Residential Lift Stations

 Lift Stations, also called Wastewater Lift Stations and Sewage Pump Stations pump wastewater (sewage) from low grade to high grade.
-These terms are mostly aligned with commercial use.
+These terms are usually aligned with commercial use.

-Most residential homes with bathrooms or other type of plumbing below ground will have a Sewage Ejection System.
+Most residential homes with bathrooms or other type of plumbing below ground will have a Sewage Ejection System or Sewage Grinder System.
 These lift stations (sewage ejections systems) use pumps and electricity to move sewage waste and wastewater from a low elevation to a high elevation.
-Any home with a basement or multilevel homes on mountain sides will need these to operate and dispose of waste properly.
+Any home with a basement, or a multilevel home on mountain sides will need these to operate and dispose of waste properly.
+You may need this type of system if you are below grade or if you are a great distance from the main sewer.

-Many people use the terms Sewage Pump Station and Lift Station to describe their home system.
-Common sewage ejection systems are the E/One Grinder Pump, Gould, Zoeller, Liberty and Myers Pentair.
+Many people use the terms Sewage Pump Station, Low Pressure Sewage Pump and Lift Station to describe their home pump system.
+Common sewage pump system manufacturers are the E/One, Gould, Barnes, Zoeller, Liberty, Myers Pentair and Keen Pump.

 Commercial (Restaurant) Lift Stations